HSUPipeline/Overview/Analysis.md

 The [AnalyzeTEMPLATE](https://github.com/HSNPipeline/AnalyzeTEMPLATE)
-provides a template structure for organizing the analysis of a project examining human single unit data.
+provides a template structure for organizing the analysis of a project examining human single neuron data.

 The suggested structure of the template includes:
 - a sub-module for custom analysis code